 Our second reason for not comparing organizations engaged in disparate approaches to changing policy is that there is no consensus among either the public or experts on what the most feasible approaches to changing US national climate policy are.
 Overall, we have noted three broad theories of change about the best channels for influencing public policy that have emerged in the last decade:

-Bipartisan market-based consensus: Successful climate policy will be policy that appeals to both Democrats and Republicans.
+Bipartisan market-based consensus: According to this theory of change, successful climate policies are policies that appeal to both Democrats and Republicans.
 Most adherents to this theory advocate for carbon taxes and other carbon pricing policies.
-Critics of this theory point to the failure of cap and trade to pass in Congress in 2009-10 despite seemingly favorable political circumstances.
+Critics of this theory point to the failure of cap-and-trade to pass in Congress in 2009-10 despite seemingly favorable political circumstances.

-Mobilization on the political left: successful climate policy will only emerge on the left, and so it must adopt framings that appeal to the left, including regulatory standards, environmental justice, and investment in public programs.
+Mobilization on the political left: Under this theory of change, successful climate policy only emerge on the left, and so climate policies must adopt framings that appeal to the left such as regulatory standards, environmental justice, and investment in public programs.
 Many adherents of this theory support the idea of a Green New Deal.
 Critics worry that this approach may undermine bipartisan legislation.

-Technology innovation and regulation: absent large-scale policy frameworks, the most effective approach to climate policy is through seeking bipartisan consensus to promote frontier technology (such as carbon capture and advanced nuclear), along with tweaking regulations.
+Technology innovation and regulation: According to this theory of change, absent large-scale policy frameworks, the most effective approach to climate policy is through seeking bipartisan consensus to promote frontier technology (such as carbon capture and advanced nuclear), along with tweaking regulations.
 Adherents of this approach are pessimistic about large-scale policies like carbon pricing schemes or a Green New Deal and believe that technological change is the only feasible way to fight the climate crisis.
-Critics believe that this approach is too marginal in its impact and that it does not move quickly enough to decrease GHGs.
+Critics believe that this approach is too marginal in its impact, and that it does not more quickly enough to decrease greenhouse gases.

 There are some counterexamples to this.
 For instance, it’s possible to donate directly to the Sierra Club’s “Beyond Coal” campaign.